 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Frost Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 Frost services all mortgages in-house from Texas.

-Processing timelines at Frost: P.O.D. beneficiaries may access funds after presenting death certificate and ID.
-Estate accounts may take longer depending on probate requirements..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Build your letter of instructionExpected timelines at Frost: P.O.D. beneficiaries may access funds after presenting death certificate and ID.
+Estate accounts may take longer depending on probate requirements.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Frost requires several documents to process a claim, including Certified death certificate, Government-issued ID for beneficiary, heir, or successor trustee, and Trust documents (if trust-owned account), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

-Visit a Frost financial center or call 1-800-513-7678 (available 24/7) to add a P.O.D.
+Visit a Frost financial center or call 1-800-513-7678 to request a P.O.D.
 (Payable on Death) beneficiary designation.
 You will complete the Uniform Single-Party or Multiple-Party Account Selection Form.
-P.O.D. beneficiary designations allow your account to pass directly to the named beneficiaries without going through probate.
+P.O.D. accounts pass directly to beneficiaries and are not part of the estate.
+Trusts can be named as P.O.D. beneficiaries.

 Frost's Death Claims can be reached by phone at 1-800-513-7678 for questions throughout the claims process.